 Approved by the Electronics/Photonics/Biophotonics division in Spring 2014

 - The general exams will be given twice per year (January and May), in general, during the same week as the Systems general exams.

 - Written Exams will be required on 6 courses (PhD) or 3 courses (MS-Plan B) from the courses/areas listed below.
 General Exams may not be taken on independent study courses.

 - Exams will be closed books / closed notes / no computers, phones, etc.

 - There will be an oral component of the general exam (typically as part of the prospectus defense).

 - An average score of at least 70% will be required for passing the written exams taken by a student (exact passing score is instructor’s decision depending upon exam difficulty).

 - Ph.D.
-Students will be required to finish their exams in their first 4 -6 semesters.
+Students will be required to finish their exams within their first 6 semesters.

 - Students will have only 2 attempts to pass their exams.
 The student needs to repeat only the failed exams.

 - Students will have to take the exams either all at the same time or in blocks of three courses at a time.